-In summary, Options should:
+In summary, I require that Options do the following:

 - 1. Calculate the loss Mr P has suffered as a result of making the transfer. - 2.
-Take ownership of any investments which can't be surrendered, if possible.

-- 3. Pay compensation for the loss to Mr P. - 4.
+Take ownership of any investments which can't be surrendered, if possible. - 3.
+Pay compensation for the loss to Mr P. - 4.
 Pay Mr P £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.